jminor/cardmaker/README.md

 ## Output Sizes, DPI, etc.

-The output size and DPI are determined entirely by the template SVGs.
+The output size and DPI are determined by the template SVGs.
 CardMaker uses Inkscape's page area to determine the output region.

+You can override the default dots-per-inch (DPI) with the `--dpi` command line argument.
+(The default is usually 96 dpi.)
+When cardmaker runs, it will print the exported resolution of each image to the console.

 ## Someday Maybe